utkarsh2102/utkarsh2102.org/content/posts/foss-in-jan-21.md

 - Marked CVE-2021-3326/glibc as no-dsa for jessie.
 - Marked CVE-2021-3326/glibc as no-dsa for stretch.
 - Marked CVE-2020-35517/qemu as not-affected instead of postponed for jessie.
+- Marked CVE-2021-2627{1,2}/ckeditor as postponed for jessie.
+- Marked CVE-2020-24027/liblivemedia as no-dsa for stretch.
+- Marked CVE-2021-2627{1,2}/ckeditor as postponed for stretch.
-- Auto EOL'ed csync2, firefox-esr, linux, thunderbird, and xen for jessie.
+- Auto EOL'ed csync2, firefox-esr, linux, thunderbird, collabtive, activemq, and xen for jessie.
 - General discussion on LTS private and [public mailing list](https://lists.debian.org/debian-lts/2021/01/threads.html).

 ---